All About Your Corporation's Board of Directors

 The board should have a board chairperson, a vice chair, a secretary, and a treasurer.
 The duties of each officer should be set out in the bylaws.
 Board officers should not be executives of the business itself, because of conflict of interest principles.

 What Goes on at a Typical Board Meeting?

-The meeting begins with approval of the minutes of the last meeting and review of the treasurer's report.
+The meeting begins with the approval of the minutes of the last meeting and review of the treasurer's report.
 If there are committee reports, these are presented.
-Then old business is discussed and voting is recorded in the minutes.
-Then new business is discussed and possibly voted on, before the meeting is adjourned.
+Old business is discussed and voting is recorded in the minutes.
+Then new business is discussed and possibly voted on before the meeting is adjourned.